tonethar/IGME-330-Master/notes/HW-ajax-5.md

       console.warn(error);
   });
 ```

+- When you run this code, both promises should resolve, and the code should log out the JSON object, as well as the `.name` and `.homeworld` properties
+- Note that unlike `XHR`, with `fetch()` the JSON object is created for us automatically, thus we don't have to call `JSON.parse(e.target.responseText)`

 ## II.
 Start files
 - You might want to start by first making a copy of your **ajax-4/** folder from last time, and naming the copy **ajax-5/**